fbpx

 Learn and Share

 5. Build your teen’s protective factors.
-Protective factors are conditions or characteristics associated with a lower likelihood of adverse outcomes or reducing the potential for risky behavior.
+Protective factors are conditions or characteristics associated with a lower likelihood of adverse outcomes or reducing the potential for risky behaviour.
 Examples of protective factors include pro-social activities, emotional support, positive community, friends, or family, sleep, nutrition, exercise, and skill development.

-What is MTLC’s approach to teen high risk behavior?
+What is MTLC’s approach to teen high-risk behavior?

 Build awareness.
 How has the client contributed to outcomes or risky behavior?
 Where have they succeeded, and where have they failed?